dvidelabs/poly.shell/README.md

 # Poly.shell
 *- distributed shell job control with role based configuration for Node.js*

+This package has been renamed poly.shell, so use `require('poly.shell')`.
+The `poly` name has been handed over to another project that use the term cross platform.
+Documentation does NOT reflect this.

+This package is no longer actively maintained, but was fairly complete at the time.
+Nodejs, however, have evolved and may have broken parts.
+Today Grunt and grunt-ssh fills some of the space this package was intended for.

+# Original text

 Poly.shell is primarily intended to administer server clusters, but it can also be used to schedule other kinds of distributed computation, or to just run simple shell commands.